Advances and Open Problems in Federated Learning: Software and Datasets for Federated Learning

 \section{Software and Datasets for Federated Learning}

 \paragraph{Software for simulation} Simulations of federated learning require dealing with multiple issues that do not arise in datacenter ML research, for example, efficiently processing partitioned datasets, with computations running on different simulated devices, each with a variable amount of data.
 FL research also requires different metrics such as the number of bytes upload or downloaded by device, as well as the ability to simulate issues like time-varying arrival of different clients or client drop-out that is potentially correlated with the nature of the local dataset.
 With this in mind, the development of open software frameworks for federated learning research (simulation) has the potential to greatly accelerate research progress.
-Several platforms are available or in development, including \cite{sathya2018review}: \begin{itemize} \item TensorFlow Federated~\citep{tff} specifically targets research use cases, providing large-scale simulation capabilities as well as flexible orchestration for the control of sampling. \item PySyft \citep{PySyft} is a Python library for secure, private Deep Learning.
-PySyft decouples private data from model training, using federated learning, differential privacy, and multi-party computation (MPC) within PyTorch. \item Leaf \citep{Leaf} provides multiple datasets (see below), as well as simulation and evaluation capabilities. \end{itemize} \paragraph{Production-oriented software} In addition to the above simulation platforms, several production-oriented federated learning platforms are being developed: \begin{itemize} \item FATE (Federated AI Technology Enabler) \citep{FATE} is an open-source project intended to provide a secure computing framework to support the federated AI ecosystem. \item PaddleFL \citep{PaddleFL} is an open source federated learning framework based on PaddlePaddle \citep{PaddlePaddle}.
-In PaddleFL, several federated learning strategies and training strategies are provided with application demonstrations. \item Clara Training Framework \citep{ClaraTraining} includes the support of cross-silo federated learning based on a server-client approach with data privacy protection. \end{itemize} Such production-oriented federated learning platforms must address problems that do not exist in simulation such as authentication, communication protocols, encryption and deployment to physical devices or silos.
+Several platforms are available or in development, including \cite{sathya2018review}: \begin{itemize} \item TensorFlow Federated~\citep{tff} specifically targets research use cases, providing large-scale simulation capabilities as well as flexible orchestration for the control of sampling. \item FedML \citep{he2020fedml} is a research-oriented library.
+It supports three platforms: on-device training for IoT and mobile devices, distributed computing, and single-machine simulation.
+For research diversity, FedML also supports various algorithms (e.g., decentralized learning, vertical FL, and split learning), models, and datasets. \item PySyft \citep{PySyft} is a Python library for secure, private Deep Learning.
+PySyft decouples private data from model training, using federated learning, differential privacy, and multi-party computation (MPC) within PyTorch. \item Leaf \citep{Leaf} provides multiple datasets (see below), as well as simulation and evaluation capabilities. \item Sherpa.ai Federated Learning and Differential Privacy Framework \citep{rodriguez2020federated} is an open source federated learning and differential privacy framework which provides methodologies, pipelines, and evaluation techniques for federated learning. \item PyVertical \citep{PyVertical} is a project focusing on federated learning with data partitioned by features (also referred to as vertical partitioning) in the cross-silo setting; see \cref{ssec:cross-silo}. \end{itemize} \paragraph{Production-oriented software} In addition to the above simulation platforms, several production-oriented federated learning platforms are being developed: \begin{itemize} \item FATE (Federated AI Technology Enabler) \citep{FATE} is an open-source project intended to provide a secure computing framework to support the federated AI ecosystem. \item PaddleFL \citep{PaddleFL} is an open source federated learning framework based on PaddlePaddle \citep{PaddlePaddle}.
+In PaddleFL, several federated learning strategies and training strategies are provided with application demonstrations. \item Clara Training Framework \citep{ClaraTraining} includes the support of cross-silo federated learning based on a server-client approach with data privacy protection. \item IBM Federated Learning \citep{IBMFL} is a Python-based federated learning framework for enterprise environments, which provides a basic fabric for adding advanced features. \item Flower framework \citep{beutel2020flower} supports implementation and experimentation of federated learning algorithms on mobile and embedded devices with a real-world system conditions simulation. \item Fedlearner \citep{Fedlearner} is an open source federated learning framework that enables joint modeling of data distributed between institutions. \end{itemize} Such production-oriented federated learning platforms must address problems that do not exist in simulation such as authentication, communication protocols, encryption and deployment to physical devices or silos.
 Note that while TensorFlow Federated is listed under ``Software for simulation'', its design includes abstractions for aggregation and broadcast, and serialization of all TensorFlow computations for execution in non-Python environments, making it suitable for use as a component in a production system.